calistasalsabila/Programming-Language/Java/material/java_oop/14_polymorphism.md

 ---

-## 🏆 Conclusion
+## Conclusion
 - **Polymorphism** allows methods to take different forms, improving code reusability and flexibility.
 - **Method Overloading** happens **at compile-time** and allows multiple methods with the same name but different parameters.
 - **Method Overriding** happens **at runtime** and allows subclasses to provide specific implementations of inherited methods.
 - **Dynamic method dispatch** ensures that the method called is determined based on the object's actual type, not the reference type.

-Polymorphism is a crucial concept in Java and is widely used in frameworks like **Spring, Hibernate, and Java Collections API**! 🚀
+> 📚 This is part of the Java OOP chapter.